pileofwolves/finmer/README.md

 The project structure is as follows:

-- **Finmer.Core** is a library containing functionality shared by the game and editor, or objects that can/should be abstracted away from applications.
+- **Finmer.Core** is a library containing functionality and class hierarchies shared by the game and editor.
-- **Finmer.Game** is the main game (a WPF application), and contains all UI and gameplay code.
+- **Finmer.Game** is the main game application.
+It contains all UI and gameplay code.
-- **Finmer.Editor** is a WinForms application that enables editing of modules (game content files).
+- **Finmer.Editor** is an application that enables editing of modules (game content files).
+- **Finmer.Editor.CLI** is a command-line application that enables manipulation of game content files from scripts.
 - **External** contains third-party libraries.
 - **Modules** contains all game content files, as well as the editor documentation and example modules.